eduardoegito/100DaysOfCloud/Journey/008/Readme.md

 ## Social Proof

-✍️ Show that you shared your process on Twitter or LinkedIn
+The posts that show that I shared my process on Twitter or LinkedIn are available below.

 [Twitter](https://twitter.com/eduardoegito/status/1470520681402146817)